OpenWaterFoundation/owf-lib-viz-highcharts-js/Timeseries/TS-Tool-line-symbology/README.md

 ## TS-Tool-line-symbology

-Continuing from the line-symbology example, this example demonstrates how to utilize CSV water data from TSTool to create a highcharts graph, along with a separate .json configuration file.
+Building on the line-symbology example, this example demonstrates how to utilize CSV water data from TSTool to create a highcharts graph, along with a separate .json configuration file.

 ## File Structure